flutter/website/src/content/platform-integration/android/call-jetpack-apis.md

 Not all scenarios and APIs will be supported by existing solutions; but luckily, you can always add whatever support you need.
-The ensuing sections describe two different ways to call native code from Dart.
+The next sections describe two different ways to call native code from Dart.

 :::note
-Neither solution below is inherently better or worse than existing plugins, because all plugins use one of the ensuing options.
+Neither solution below is inherently better or worse than existing plugins, because all plugins use one of the following two options.
 :::

 ### Call native code directly via FFI